suzyahyah/suzyahyah.github.io/about.md

 * [My other cv]({{ site.baseurl }}{% link othercv.md %}) outside the lab.

-* I [played Chess when I was younger](https://en.wikipedia.org/wiki/Singaporean_Chess_Championship) and am unusually opiniated about whether people should play chess competitively.
-Easiest non-taboo topic to trigger me at a party.
+* I [played Chess when I was younger](https://en.wikipedia.org/wiki/Singaporean_Chess_Championship).
+More than a decade later, my mind might be in the right place to try again.

 * Amateur drummer, always down to jam.
 Here's a [small contribution to the drumming world](https://twitter.com/suzyahyah/status/1344525618004676609)